A6 autostrada (Poland): The 1930s (construction)

-1996 to present (reconstruction)
+1996 to 2022 (reconstruction)

 In the years after the war, the damage caused by wartime demolitions was repaired but not completely, as some Oder bridges were rebuilt only as a single carriageway.
 The motorway saw no more significant upgrade or reconstruction until the 1990s.
 As a result, it fell far short of modern standards and so on some maps, it was not marked as a motorway in whole or in part.
 Work on upgrading the highway to modern standards began in 1996, starting with the full rebuilding of Oder bridges.
 The first 22 km from the German border to the junction with national road 10 have been reconstructed from 1996 to 1999 and from 2005 to 2007.

 The eastern 6.5 km were reconstructed and then officially redesignated as A6 in 2012 to 2014 and 2017 to 2020.
-As of 2020, one last fragment with 0.8 km of the original prewar concrete surface remains near Kijewo interchange; it will be upgraded as part of the interchange's reconstruction.
+Interchange Kijewo was reconstructed from 2019 to 2022, which finished the process of resurfacing the whole length of A6.

+Future developments

+Eight bids were received in the tender for the construction of the second stage of the Przecław and Warzymice bypass along the DK13, the Kołbasków bypass along the DK13 and the construction of road infrastructure, including a new junction on the border section of the A6.
+Completion is planned for 2028.